d-EScape/Domoticz_iDetect/README.md

 ![alt text](https://github.com/d-EScape/Domoticz_iDetect/blob/master/resources/settings021.jpg)

 ## History:
+**version 0.6.6**
+- Improved: Debug logging for the ssh session now hides the ssh password.
+- Improved: Presence changes are now logged (without needing debug mode), so you can see something is going on.
+- Improved: Some more log tweaking (removed some redundancies and changed log levels for some messages)

 **version 0.6.5**
 - Improved: Lowering poll frequency on errors on a per router basis (one failed router will no longer affect the rest).
 - Improved: Less logging of non critical errors (one or two ssh failures is no reason to worry .. or log .. since the connection can recover on the next poll.)